ronin-gw/uge2slurm/README.md

 #### -n/--dry-run
 Print converted Slurm command and exit.

+#### -y/--non-interactive
+By default, uge2slurm shows a converted command line and get confirmation before the execution when a TTY is allocated.
+This option disables the preview and the command will be executed immediately.

 #### --memory resource [...]
 Specify which resource value should be mapped into `--mem-per-cpu` option.
 If multiple values are specified, the first valid value will be used.